Instagram Reels Mastery: The Complete 2026 Guide (With Examples)

 Step 3: Edit in Batches

-Use a tool like CapCut or your phone's native editor.
+Use CapCut or your phone's native editor.
 Edit all 7–10 Reels in one sitting while you're in "editing mode."
-This is faster than context-switching between filming and editing.
+Faster than context-switching between filming and editing.

 Step 4: Schedule Posts

-Don't post manually every day.
-Use Instagram's native scheduling (Creator Studio) or a third-party tool to queue your Reels for the week.
-This ensures consistent posting even when life gets busy.
+Use Instagram's native scheduling (in the Meta Business Suite) or a third-party tool to queue Reels for the week.
+Consistent posting beats burst posting every time.

-Timing matters less than consistency, but optimal timing can give you a 10–20% boost.
-Here's what works:
+Timing matters less than consistency, but optimal timing gives a 10–20% boost.

 Best Times to Post (Your Audience's Time Zone)